keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 In your Flows, you can streamline processing by grouping multiple tasks within one step, also known as a phase.
 These tasks then run independently in parallel, enhancing overall efficiency.
 Each subsequent phase starts only after the previous one completes all its tasks.

+**Important Note for Multi-Tenant Environment Users:**

+Please be aware of the interaction between Storage and component jobs mentioned [here](https://help.keboola.com/tutorial/onboarding/cheat-sheet/#optimize-with-parallelization).
+If too many tasks are scheduled in a single phase, you may exceed the available Storage job slots, causing delays in your Flow’s execution.
+It is recommended to limit the number of concurrent component jobs to 10 to avoid reaching storage capacity limits.
+You can of course configure your Flows to execute more jobs in parallel.
+Keboola will then execute the jobs to the maximum extent possible concurrently, based on available resources.

 ### Continue Despite Failures
 Tasks have a **Continue on Failure** option, which is off by default.
 Turning it on allows the flow to continue even if a task fails, useful for non-critical tasks or those expected to succeed later.
 Keep an eye on task statuses to quickly fix any issues.